-Here is a flavor of some of the experiences which children have had in History over the year.
+Here are some of the experiences which children have had in their History lessons over the year.
 Year 3 became Stone Age villagers for the day and tried their hand at hunting with a flint, making bread and building shelters from natural materials they found in the school grounds.
 Year 4 continued these experiences with mummifying fish, making canopic jars and constructing pyramids on the field using sticks.
-Year 5 took on the challenge of building Viking long ships and shields and In Year 6 the children collected and sorted through evidence of a Mayan skeleton to reveal the secrets how they used to live.
+Year 5 took on the challenge of building Viking long ships and shields and In Year 6 the children collected and sorted through evidence of a Mayan skeleton to reveal the secrets how this civilisation used to live.

 Click here for an overview of the History units we teach each year